About this campground

 - Coastal risks include king waves, tidal surges and cliff collapses.
 Lives have been lost along this coast so please take care in and around the water.

-- Exercise extreme caution near cliff edges especially when fishing.
+- Exercise extreme caution near cliff edges.
 Supervise children at all times.

 - Mobile phone communication in the park is generally poor and should not be relied upon.
 Be aware that you need mobile coverage to contact emergency services on 000.
 Ensure you monitor mobile phone signal while in the park and seek high points in the landscape to aid communication.